-The Colossi of Memnon is located on the West Bank in Luxor.
-It stands guarding a mortuary temple that was built Amenhotep III in the ancient city of Thebes.
+The Colossi of Memnon are two colossal statues that are located on the west bank of the Nile River near the modern-day city of Luxor.
+They stand guarding what was once a mortuary temple that was built Pharaoh Amenhotep III in the ancient city of Thebes.
 Visit these two timeless giant structures with one of our flawless Egypt tour packages.

 When travelers plan a visit to the fascinating city of Luxor in Egypt, they soon discover that the city is divided into two halves.
 This is of course because the Nile River runs through the center of the city, thus creating a West Bank and an East Bank.
 If you intend visiting the area, it’s a good idea to familiarize yourself with regard to the locations of the various attractions in Luxor because both the East Bank and the West Bank have many.